monojit18/ContainerApps/Blog-README.md

 - **Azure CLI** extension or **ARM** templates to automate management of containerized applications
 - Manage Application **Secrets** securely
 - View **Application Logs** using *Azure Log Analytics*
-- **Manage** multiple Container Apps using [Self-hosted Gateway](https://docs.microsoft.com/en-us/azure/api-management/self-hosted-gateway-overview) feature of Azure APIM providing rich APIM Policies and Authentication mechainsms to the Container Apps
+- **Manage** multiple Container Apps using Azure APIM providing rich [APIM Policies](https://docs.microsoft.com/en-us/azure/api-management/api-management-policies) and [Authentication](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-aad) mechanisms to the Container Apps.
+This can be achieved in couple of ways:
+  - Leverage [Virtual Network Integration](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/azure-container-apps-virtual-network-integration/ba-p/3096932) feature of Container Apps to securely manage through API Management in a virtual Network
+  - Use [Self-hosted Gateway](https://docs.microsoft.com/en-us/azure/api-management/self-hosted-gateway-overview) feature of APIM to treat this as a Container App and manage other Container apps

 This article would demonstrate: